IanBoyanZhang/readingList/ComputerSciEng/theory/automata.md

 Finite-state machines --> computational models for a small amount of memory, and do not maintain memory

+# Application of Automata Theory

+Automata theory is the basis for the theory of formal languages.

+## Definitions for construction of formal language

+  1. A symbol is simply a character, an abstraction that is meaningless by itself.

+  2. An alphabet is a finite set of symbols.

+  3. A word is a finite string of symbols from a given alphabet.

+  4. Finally, a language is a set of words formed from a given alphabet.

+## Complexity of a language

+P, NP, exponential, probabilistic ...

 References:

 1. [What is the use of studying "Automata Theory and Formal Language" in Computer Science](https://www.quora.com/What-is-the-use-of-studying-Automata-Theory-and-Formal-Language-in-Computer-Science)